← Programs

 The ESAP Fellowship supports and empowers early stage visual arts curators, educators and administrators working in United States arts spaces and institutions.
 Through building a long-lasting peer support system, and providing navigational tools and opportunities to create expanded professional networks and communities, the Foundation creates equitable visual arts career pathways and ultimately aims to strengthen and diversify the internal ecosystems of United States art institutions.

 Our programs provide access to networks, professional development workshops, international research travel, mentorship, relational and soft skills coaching, and financial support for navigating systemic inequities.
 Each year, a different jury of esteemed arts professionals nominates candidates based on an agreed upon set of criteria, and we invite six of those individuals to participate in the fellowship cohort.
-Our guest program director, an arts professional who has already successfully navigated the challenges facing the respective cohort, designs the annual program details with a focus on the relational skills that specific cohort requires for career growth.
+At this time, the Foundation cannot accept unsolicited nominations.

 During the ten-month fellowship, the Foundation provides five empowerment prongs: